agilecrm/widget-api-backend/README.md

 Widgets are small application that can be built by end users and embedded in a contact’s page in AgileCRM.
 They are HTML/JavaScript segmentsthat are executed whenever a contact page is loaded.
 Every contact page has some html segment allocated for a custom widget.

-*Custom* tab, located at `https://<your_domain>.agilecrm.com/#add-widget/` provides the option to add a custom widget.
+*Custom Widget* , located at `https://<your_domain>.agilecrm.com/#add-widget/` provides the option to add a custom widget.
 By clicking the dropdown, you can see that there are two ways to upload a widget.
+This document deals with `Webhook URL` option.

-To use this doc, select `Webhook URL`.
+For the HTML option, please refer - https://github.com/agilecrm/widget-api-html

 Whenever a widget is loaded (or a contact page is loaded with the widget enabled), contact details are sent to the webhook, via POST method.
 Contact details are sent in the form of a JSON object.
 The server then processes this data and returns the HTML body that is to be embedded in the html segment allocated to the widget in the contact page.